-The total number of points in the pack, including the last trick, is 93.
+The total number of points in the pack is 87.
+In addition there are 6 points for the last trick.

 The game is played anticlockwise.
 Partnerships remain fixed until a rubber is completed (800, hence Ottocento).
 The deal for the first hand of each rubber is decided randomly, after that the deal passes to the right after each hand.